-Well-informed readers will be aware of the celebrated 'Eucharistic Window' in my old church of S Thomas the Martyr in Oxford.
+Well-informed readers will be aware of the celebrated 'Eucharistic Window' in my old Anglican church of S Thomas the Martyr in Oxford.
 Above the Blessed Sacrament Altar, the window has, in its lower register, a priest vested for Mass and standing versus Orientem at an altar vested with lighted candles.
 The priest is in the act of elevating the Chalice.
 Above, so that His Blood could flow into that Chalice, is the Lamb slain in Sacrifice.
 Canon Chamberlain inserted that window soon after he had restored the use of Mass vestments.
 It was controversial.
 They stoned him in the streets.
-Nowadays, I imagine, some Roman Catholics would have fits about the ad Orientem.
-Amazing, the skills and versatility of the Evil One.
+(Nowadays, I imagine, some Roman Catholics would have fits about the ad Orientem.
+Amazing, the skills and versatility of the Evil One.)

-For two happy mornings last week, while at the Shrine at Knock with the Brethren of the Irish branch of the Confraternity of Catholic Clergy, I had the immense privilege of celebrating at the Altar of the Apparitions.
+For two happy mornings in 2015, while at the Shrine at Knock with the Brethren of the Irish branch of the Confraternity of Catholic Clergy and Cardinal Pell, I had the immense privilege of celebrating at the Altar of the Apparitions.
+I had heard rumours that the Shrine authorities were ill-disposed to the Old Mass, but such was certainly not my experience.
 The very courteous young sacristan rearranged the altar furnishings so that I could celebrate the Ancient Mass facing the fine carving of "an altar and the figure of a lamb with a cross reclining on his back" (as one of the visionaries described what she saw).
-That very typology which Canon Chamberlain had put into S Thomas's a generation previously!!
+That same typology which, in sober Anglican Oxford, Canon Chamberlain had put into S Thomas's a generation previously!!

 Knock is as splendidly Irish as Walsingham is wonderfully English and Lourdes superbly French.
 The tower of the old Catholic Parish Church dates from 1828, the year of Catholic Emancipation, and reminds me of what, in Co Kerry, I expected a Church of Ireland church tower to resemble ...
-Gothic rather than Gothick but in the plain ungrammatical style of Gothic before the Pugins and the Carpenters took it in hand.
+Gothic rather than Gothick but in the plain ungrammatical style of Gothic before the Pugins and the Carpenters took it in bookish hand.
 I suppose the similarity must indicate that many Church of Ireland churches were built around that same time.
 (Did the Emancipation lead to a lot of church-building among Catholics?)
 By the way: pilgrims should not miss three small but fine Harry Clarke windows in the three East windows of the Church.
 (Like other Clarke windows I have noticed, they are not in Nicola Bowe's list, even if signed.
-The other windows in the church may be 'Studio of' and from the 1950s, but, although a cut above the generality of 1950s church windows, they merely echo the Great Man).
+The other windows in the church may be 'Studio of' and from the 1950s, but, although a cut above the generality of 1950s church windows, they merely echo the work of the Great Man).